 Jan had taken me to her hangouts many times.
 In those days, Venice looked worn out.
 The apartments fronting the sand were well-maintained, painted, and landscaped.
 But seedier places dotted the blocks further from the water.
-Though I loved spending time with my sister, those shadowy rooms unsettled me.
+Though I loved spending time with my sister, those dark, crowded rooms unsettled me.
 Smoke hung in layers below the ceilings; bottles and ashtrays crowded the end tables.
 People wearing suede vests, halter tops, and head bands squeezed together on dingy sofas.
 They gazed vacantly or talked too loudly.
 Here and there couples groped each other.
-I’d call them kids now, but back then I thought them seasoned adults.
+I’d call them kids now, but back then I thought them adults.

 After I’d tried pot on my own, Jan gave her friends permission to offer me occasional puffs.
 The apartments grew less threatening.
 I withdrew into my transformed mind.
 One place had a wall of irregular chunks of sandstone mortared together.
-Even now I can picture how the rocks bulged and vibrated as I stared at them.
+Even now I can picture how the rocks bulged and throbbed as I stared at them.

 Pot slowed my thoughts, brightened my world, and soothed my heart.
 It also brought less happy consequences.